 Boycotts suspend relationships with a business or company.

 Protest marches move along streets, with participants often carrying placards and banners.
-In the earliest marches, an effigy of a person was sometimes burnt.
+In early marches, an effigy of a person was sometimes burnt.
 Unionists and the unemployed have often held marches.

 In the 1960s and 1970s people marched against the Vietnam War and nuclear tests, and for women’s and Māori rights.
 The 1975 hīkoi was a Māori land march from Northland to Wellington.

-Marches were common in the 1980s and early 1990s, including thousands marching against the Springbok rugby tour in 1981.
+Marches were common in the 1980s and early 1990s, with thousands marching against the Springbok rugby tour in 1981.